diegovalsesia/XMFnet/README.md

 ## Evaluation

-To evaluate the models on a specific category:
+To evaluate the models (select the specific category in config.py):

 ```eval
 python eval.py